aphorism44/phaser-barchart/README.md

 <br>
 <h3><strong>A Tutorial Exercise</strong></h3>
 <br>
-To demonstrate how this plugin works, I will demonstrate how to add a graph to an existing Phaser.io program.
+To demonstrate how this plugin works, I will show how to add a graph to an existing Phaser.io program.
 For this, I have included the code from Phaser.io that is <a href="http://phaser.io/tutorials/making-your-first-phaser-game", target="_blank">used as a tutorial for newcomers</a>.
 To see this, open the tutorial.html file instead of index.html.
 The game should start immediately.
 <br><br>
 ![GameWithoutGraph](assets/git3.png)
 As you can see, the game is extremely simple.
 You just need to move the character around with arrow keys and collect starts for points.